Godfather Death: Synopsis

 A poor man has twelve children and works hard to feed each of them every day.
 When his thirteenth and last child is born, the man decides to find a godfather for this child.
 He runs out into the highway and finds God walking there.
 God asks to be the godfather, promising the child health and happiness.
 The man, after finding out that the man is God, declines, saying that God condones poverty.
-Then the man meets the Devil on the highway.
+Then the man meets the Devil (in later editions) on the highway.
 The Devil asks to be the godfather, offering the child gold and the world's joys.
 The man, after finding out that the man is the Devil, declines, saying that the Devil deceives mankind.

 The man, still walking down the highway, meets Death.
 The man decides to make Death the child's godfather saying that Death takes away the rich and the poor, without discrimination.
 The next Sunday, Death becomes the child's godfather.

 When the boy comes of age, Death appears to him and leads him into the woods, where special herbs grow.
 There, the boy is promised that Death will make him a famous physician.
 It is explained that whenever the boy visits an ill person, Death will appear next to the sick person.
 If Death stands at the person's head, that person is to be given the special herb found in the forest and cured.
 But if Death appears at the person's feet, any treatment on them would be useless as they would soon die.

 The boy soon becomes famous, just as Death had foreseen, and receives plenty of gold for his amazing ability to see whether a person would live or die.
 Soon, the king of all the lands becomes ill and sends for the famous physician.

 When the physician goes to see the king, he notices immediately that Death is standing at the foot of the bed.
 The physician feels pity for the king and decides to trick Death.
 The physician turns the king around in his bed so that Death stands over the head.
 He then gives the king the herb to eat.
 This heals the king and speeds his recovery.